Passing on the coaching torch…

 Crisol is passionate about life and enjoys free time on her front porch, sharing delicious food, laughs, and life stories with the people and four-legged family she loves.

-Lydia has an interest in farm business management, farm policy, farm transition planning, cash flow, and financial planning and alternative lending options.
-She has hands-on experience with land leases, unconventional lending options, and business planning.
+She has an interest in farm business management, farm policy, farm transition planning, and rural mental health issues.
+She has hands-on experience as an owner/operator and built a profitable cattle grazing and beef business as a first-generation farmer.
+She and her spouse/ business partner are also part of a family farm transition plan with non-family.
 She is most passionate about the human relationships needed to make farming and rural communities really work.
-Her passion for the people in agriculture has driven her pursuit of lifelong learning.
-She has taken a number of farm management and human resources courses and is currently pursuing additional training in mediation and conflict resolution.
+Her passion for the people in agriculture has driven her pursuit of lifelong learning and relationship building.

 Glenn Dogterom has a passion for working with farm families, their farm business and transitioning the family farm to the next generation.
 His career as a public accountant and financial planner was with a national public accounting firm.
 The focus of his practice was on the agricultural sector and assisting farm families in the transition process, which has led to working as a Farm Family Transition Coach.